 Some of the tips are pretty wacky, others are misrepresented, and a few are partly true.

 During times of grave emergencies, your mobile device can be a lifesaver or an emergency tool for survivable.
-Check out the thinks your phone can do:
+Check out the things your phone can do:

 - Dial 112: This tip states that the emergency number worldwide for mobile is 112.
 It suggests dialing 112 if you find yourself out of the coverage area of your mobile network during an emergency.
 Dialing the number allows the phone to search for an existing network to connect your call with local emergency service personnel.
 True and False.
 112 is the European emergency number.
 In addition to Europe, it’s also used by some non-EU countries and available on GSM networks.
 If dialed from a GSM network (devices from AT&T and T-Mobile) in the United States, your call will be redirected to 911.
 In contrast, this tip does not work with CDMA networks (devices from Verizon and Sprint).
 So, if you're in the United States, you're better off dialing 911.